Kiriki-liszt/JS_Inflator/README.md

 HIIR resampling is Min-phase resampler, meaning phase distortion at high freqs.
 For more natural high frequency hearing I Implemented r8brain-free-src designed by Aleksey Vaneev of Voxengo.
 Had some time with it trying understand how FIR works.
 I still don't know yet but it works.
-About weird coices for x4 and x8 - these resamplers have asynchronous latencies so downsampling starts little before upsampling starts.
+About weird choices for x4 and x8 - these resamplers have asynchronous latencies so downsampling starts little before upsampling starts.
 To fix it, I just changed Transition band for x4 and 24-bit for x8.
 Now it is free of Phase issuses.